-Re-establishment of buffer zones along agricultural waters29 with the purpose to reduce the impact of multi-purpose hydrological changes and reduction of diffuse pollution, is needed.
-Where the buffer zones can be re-established and how they should be designed depend on the environmental and production conditions at each site.
+Increased buffer zones along agricultural waters29 with the purpose to reduce the impact of multipurpose hydrological changes and reduction of diffuse pollution, is needed.
+Where the buffer zones can be established and how they should be designed depend on the environmental and production conditions at each site.
 The measure is important for habitat 3260 in BOR and CON region and Thick Shelled River Mussel 1032 among other species.